Jay-69/JZDropDownColumn/README.md

 TO INSTALL:

 Create folder "jz" in "vendor" in your project.
-Place JZDataColumn.php in "jz" folder.
+Place JZDropDownColumn.php in "jz" folder.
 Or any other reachable one.
-Place jzdatacolumn.js in you JavaScript folder.
+Place jzgridviewcolumn.js in you JavaScript folder.
-Place jzdatacolumn.css in your CSS folder.
+Place jzgridviewcolumn.css in your CSS folder.
 Make necessary changes to AppAsset.php.
 TO USE: